ubuntu-mate/ubuntu-mate.org/blog/20191018-ubuntu-mate-eoan.md

 [MATE Window Applets](https://github.com/ubuntu-mate/mate-window-applets)
 have received a number a bug fixes and new features from a community contributor.
-Window control icons now dynamically load from the currently selected theme, rather than manually configuring user preferred icons, and **a number of bugs (including significant memory leaks) have also been resolved**.
+Window control icons now dynamically load from the currently selected theme, rather than requiring manual user configuration, and **a number of bugs (including significant memory leaks) have also been resolved**.

-### Notification Center
+## Notification Center

 Ubuntu MATE 19.10 includes a **new Indicator that provides a "notification center"** 🔔 We worked with the [upstream developer to add new features